samxCoding/CabyMod/README.md

 ## What are the benefits using this client?
 Insane FPS boost, averaging around 500+ FPS on a INTEL MacBook.
 (Notice, CabyMod is made for MacOS only.)
 Faster Mods ! | The mods on Lunar Client or LabyMod(Laby's Widgets) will barely impact your FPS!
 Optimized Sodium | Sodium is just going to be Sodium's original rendering, but with CabyMod, the client will just look for Sodiums **Main File** to make it faster!
+[Notice this makes it faster